salimmohamed/Memory-Research/README.md

 4. **Ethical Practices**: Implementing security testing in an ethical manner
 5. **System Architecture**: Understanding low-level system interactions

+## Future Development
+For a detailed roadmap of planned features and ongoing development, please see our [TODO.md](TODO.md) file.

 ## Disclaimer
 This project is intended for educational purposes only.
 It demonstrates concepts related to memory analysis and system security.
 Users are expected to:
 - Use this knowledge responsibly